Experimental Analysis of Large-scale Learnable Vector Storage Compression: Overview of Embedding Compression

 \textbf{MGQE} (Multi-Granularity Quantized Embedding~\cite{DBLP:conf/www/KangCCYLHC20}) extends DPQ (Differentiable Product Quantization)~\cite{DBLP:conf/icml/ChenLS20} to fit recommendation data.
 DPQ is based on PQ (Product Quantization)~\cite{DBLP:journals/pami/JegouDS11}, a VQ (Vector Quantization) technique in embedding search.
 PQ splits embeddings into several parts, clusters the partial embeddings respectively, then reconstructs embeddings with the nearest centroids.
 DPQ introduces supervised learning to train the centroids, minimizing the distances between the original and the reconstructed embeddings.
 The uncompressed embeddings are kept during training to determine and update the nearest sub-embeddings.
 After training, the uncompressed embeddings are dropped, and the nearest sub-embeddings are adopted to reconstruct the final embeddings.
 DPQ and other similar works~\cite{DBLP:conf/iclr/ShuN18,DBLP:conf/icml/ChenMS18} focus on NLP word embeddings, and MGQE extends DPQ for highly-skewed recommendation data, providing more centroid embeddings for features with higher frequency.
 The memory usage can only be reduced during inference, and the compression ratio is relatively low due to the storage of centroids indices.
 Besides PQ, other VQ techniques such as AQ (Additive Quantization) are also adopted for embedding compression~\cite{DBLP:conf/www/LianWLLC020}.
 The centroids in AQ are summed to reconstruct embeddings.
 In Table~\ref{tab:interfeature}, $k'$ is the number of parts in VQ.

-\textbf{AdaptEmb} (DeepRec Adaptive Embedding~\cite{adaptiveembedding}) allocates unique embeddings for high-frequency features and shared embeddings for low-frequency features.
+\textbf{AdaptEmb} (DeepRec Adaptive Embedding~\cite{adaptiveembedding}) allocates unique embeddings for high-frequency features and shared embeddings for others.
 It dynamically converts the feature's embedding from shared to exclusive if the frequency becomes high enough.
-AdaptEmb incurs more memory to store high frequency features during inference.
+It incurs extra memory to store high frequency features during inference.

-\textbf{CEL} (Clustered Embedding Learning~\cite{DBLP:journals/corr/abs-2302-01478}) compresses the embeddings of two special features (users and items) that are clustered with only one embedding per cluster.
-During training, items are dynamically reassigned to the more appropriate clusters based on their history interactions, and clusters are split if associated with too many interactions.
+\textbf{CEL} (Clustered Embedding Learning~\cite{DBLP:journals/corr/abs-2302-01478}) compresses the embeddings of two special fields (users and items) that are clustered with only one embedding per cluster.
+During training, items are dynamically reassigned to the more proper clusters based on their history interactions, and clusters are split if associated with too many interactions.
 CEL has limited compression ratios with the storage of the cluster structure, and takes more training time due to cluster adjustment.
-Assuming that the total number of interactions is $B$ and the cluster will split iff it has more than $2d$ associated interactions, the complexity is shown in Table~\ref{tab:interfeature}.
+In Table~\ref{tab:interfeature}, the total number of interactions is $B$ and the cluster will split iff it has more than $2b$ associated interactions.

 Dynamic encoding requires extra data structures to store dynamic codes, so sometimes only supports limited compression ratios.
 They incorporate frequency information, but the dynamic encoding function brings some overheads during training.